 What is a congenital heart defect and why should every child have a heart check-up?

-A congenital heart defect is a cardiovascular structural defect which exists from birth.
-A screening and a treatment plan are necessary so children can have a healthy heart.
+A congenital heart defect is a cardiovascular structural defect that exists from birth.
+A screening and a treatment plan are necessary so children can have healthy hearts.

 Due to advancements in Vietnamese cardiology, many types of heart defects can be treated almost completely.
 Children can recover and can enjoy a normal, healthy childhood.
 In big cities, having a heart sonogram is easy.
 Mothers can know their children’s heart health from the 18th week of pregnancy.
 For parents living in rural areas, please take all of your children to heart check-up programs organized by hospitals and social organizations like VinaCapital Foundation’s Outreach Clinics.

 Parents can feel more at ease knowing their child does not have a heart defect.
 For underprivileged children who are diagnosed with a heart defect, Heartbeat Vietnam will put them on a follow-up list and fund treatment.
 How do I know when there is an Outreach Clinic in my local area?
 Before every program, we inform the community through Information from the Department of Labour, Invalids, and Social Affairs.
 Heartbeat Vietnam and VinaCapital Foundation’s Facebook posts.
 Parents, please take this information to heart and bring your children to the program.
 Even if there are no observable symptoms now, the longer you wait, the more severe a heart defect can become.
 Doctors can cure your child’s illness before it becomes life-threatening.
 You should not miss this chance for your child to receive medical care.

 VinaCapital Foundation and MoMo Piggybank Community bring clean water to 500 ethnic minority children in Lai Chau province